ksu-cs-textbooks/cis526/content/06-dynamic-web-servers/12-full-stack.md

 ---
 title: "Full Stack Development"
-pre: "4. "
+pre: "12. "
-weight: 40
+weight: 120
 date: 2018-08-24T10:53:26-05:00
-draft: true
 ---

 Server pages represented one approach to tackling the dynamic web server challenge, and one that was especially suitable for those web developers who primarily worked with static HTML, CSS, and JavaScript backgrounds.
-But for those that were already programmers, the server page approach could feel confining.
-Instead, these programmers wanted more control over the web server and its working parts.

-Of course, writing a brand-new web server from the ground up is an exhausting and expensive proposition.
-So most developers adopted existing technologies that were highly optimized to play a specific role, and wrote server code that would utilize them while adding the dynamic portions.
+For those that were already skilled programmers, the custom server approach provided less confinement and greater control.
+But it came at a cost - the programmer had to author the entire server.
+Writing a server from scratch is both a _lot_ of work, and also introduces many more points where design issues can lead to poor performance and vulnerable web apps.

-For a dynamic web server, we can separate the needed functionality into three primary areas:
+Thus, a third approach was developed, which leveraged existing and well-suited technologies to handle some aspects of the web app needs.
+We can separate the needed functionality into three primary areas, each of which is tackled with a different technology:

 1. Serving static content
 2. Creating and serving dynamic content